Note from Daniel: This is a guest post by Veronica Wallace.

 Don’t try to implement all of these tips at once – that would be too overwhelming for both you and your teens.

 Start small and be patient.
 Write down and track exactly which tips you’re implementing each week.

 Day by day, you’ll observe positive changes in your children as you develop a family culture of gratitude.

 Encouraging gratitude in entitled teens is an ongoing process

 Cultivating a spirit of gratitude is a lifelong process.

 There are times when all of us could be more grateful and less entitled.

-Through the process of teaching your children about gratitude, you’ll sometimes feel frustrated.
+Through the process of teaching your teens about gratitude, you’ll sometimes feel frustrated.

 When this happens, remind yourself of how thankful you are to be a parent, to have the daily opportunity to lead and empower your children.

 Being a parent is challenging, but it’s also a privilege.